Proven-Paradox/shaper-system/Handbook.md

 * Heal an extra amount of HP equal to your Heart times your Hero Tier.
 * Increase the character’s Regeneration up to 0 immediately.
 * End a [Curse] effect on the target.
-* Increase the target along one buff/debuff track of your choice.
+* Increase the target along one [Buff Track](#buff-tracks) of your choice.
 You can only increase the value up to 0.

 #### Heartmage
 You can draw strength for your spells from the power of your heart instead of your mind.
 You may use Heart in place of Mind when determining your Mental Offense.